DataDog/serverless-sample-app/src/go/README.md

 defer span.Finish()
 ```

+> [!IMPORTANT]
+> The Datadog Lambda extension sends logs directly to Datadog without the need for CloudWatch.
+The examples in this repository disable Cloudwatch Logs for all Lambda functions.

 ## AWS CDK

 The [Datadog CDK Construct](https://docs.datadoghq.com/serverless/libraries_integrations/cdk/) simplifies the setup when instrumenting with Datadog.
 To get started: